Changissnz/selfinterest/README.md

 ways that must benefit one more than the other in some way.
 Would not aimlessness as a requirement for being a participant in the media be preferred over movement for unwanted change?
-And then "aimlessness" would be synonymized with "freedom": acting in chains of events that are not for any singular or known objective, not making effort for purposes constructive to one's application but intrusive into another's domain.
+And then "aimlessness" would be synonymized with "freedom": acting in chains of events that are not for any singular or known objective, not aware of being beholden to any agenda, not making effort for purposes constructive to one's application but intrusive into another's domain.